chain4travel/camino-docs/docs/validator-guides/add-validator-with-wallet.md

 :::info MULTISIG WALLETS

 Kindly note that the wallets of a majority of the consortium members are multi-signature (multi-sig) wallets.
-If your wallet is also a multi-sig wallet, please consult the [Adding a Validator Node with MultiSig Wallet](/validator-guides/add-validator-with-msig) documentation.
+If your wallet is also a multisig wallet, please consult the [Adding a Validator Node with MultiSig Wallet](/validator-guides/add-validator-with-msig) documentation.

 :::